-With the advent of new high statistics experiments, together with the development of theoretical tools the widely used isobar model could now be replaced by model independent analyses.
+With the advent of new high-statistics experiments, combined with the development of theoretical tools, the widely used isobar model can now be replaced by model-independent analyses.
 Connecting the emerging lattice results with the parameters extracted using the analysis techniques mentioned above will provide a direct contact between experimental data and QCD.